Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Experiments

 \subsection{Implementation Details}

 The diffusion step for the Seismic DDPM model is set to 1000.
-We train the seismic DDPM model on the training sets of SEG C3 and MAVO separately, as described in Algorithm \ref{alg:SeisDDIMR_training}, with N iterations of 600,000 and 300,000, respectively.
+We train the seismic DDPM model on the training sets of SEG C3 and MAVO separately, as described in Algorithm \ref{alg:SeisDDIMR_training}, with N iterations of 300,000.
 The noise matching network is optimized by AdamW with a learning rate of 1e-4.
-The batch size is set to 30 for the SEG C3 dataset and 15 for the MAVO dataset.
-Our SeisDDIMR test is conducted by using Algorithm \ref{alg:SeisDDIMR_interpolation}, where we adopt diffusion sampling step $m=100$, jump length $L=10$, and jump height $H=1$.
+The batch size is set to 50 for the SEG C3 dataset and the MAVO dataset.
+Our SeisDDIMCR test is conducted by using Algorithm \ref{alg:SeisDDIMR_interpolation}, where we adopt diffusion sampling step $m$=100, travel length $L$=2, and travel height $H$=1.
+The gradient descent number $G$ is set to 1 for the SEG C3 dataset and to 2 for the MAVO dataset, respectively. $\lambda_{\tau_{m}}$ to $\lambda_{\tau_{1}}$ starts at 1e-4 and increases by a factor of 1.01.
 We compare our experimental results with 5 currently popular methods, including DD-CGAN \cite{Chang2020}, cWGAN-GP \cite{wei2022big}, PConv-UNet \cite{pan2020partial}, ANet \cite{Yu9390348}, and Coarse-to-Fine \cite{wei2022hybrid}.
-All of the experiments are implemented using Pytorch 1.12.1 and NVIDIA GeForce RTX 3090 GPU.
+All of the experiments are implemented using Pytorch 1.12.1 and NVIDIA A100 Tensor Core GPU.